jorgeAgoiz/strapi-upload-supabase-provider/README.md

 - `providerOptions.apiKey` API key of your Supabase project(service_role not anon).
 - `providerOptions.bucket` name of your Supabase bucket.
 - `providerOptions.directory` directory inside the bucket where you want to store your files.
-- `sizeLimit` maximum size limit for your files (Work in progress).
+- `sizeLimit` maximum size limit for your files on bytes.

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).